Nuts ‘n Beans

 Finally, some pics below to go along with this menu.

-Grand Cru Original crostinni with thyme, sherry gastrique red onion
+Grand Cru Original crostini with thyme, sherry gastrique red onion

 Garlic, herb, parmesan and black truffle potato skins